Star Awards for Top 10 Most Popular Male Artistes

 The Star Awards for Top 10 Most Popular Male Artistes is an award presented annually at the Star Awards, a ceremony that was established in 1994.
-Initially, the awards were 10 Most Popular Artistes with five male and five female artistes receiving it.
-In 1997, the award winners were increased to ten male artistes from five.

 History

 The category was introduced in 1994, at the first Star Awards ceremony; Terence Cao, Chew Chor Meng, Li Nanxing, Sean Say, and Desmond Sim received the award as five of the male artistes of the 10 Most Popular Artistes award.
 The winners are determined by a majority vote from the public via telephone and SMS text voting.

 During 1994 and 1995, the Most Popular Actor award and Most Popular Actress were also awarded.
 It was a separate award from the 10 Most Popular Artistes award and was given out to the male artiste who topped the votes of the latter award.
 Li and Chen Hanwei were the recipients of this award in 1994 and 1995, respectively.
 In 1996, the Most Popular Actor award was retired.

-Since 1997, the number of recipients for each category were expanded to ten and the award was renamed as Top 10 Most Popular Male Artistes.

-In 2017, the award nominees were increased from 20 to 24, where four artistes were eliminated after the prelude shows while the other 20 continue to compete in the category in the week leading up to the main ceremony.

-In 2021, the award nominees was increased from 20 to 30 which means the competition was even more intense for the artistes, who missed out on their glamour night out when the 2020 event was suspended due to the COVID-19 pandemic.

-Since the ceremony held in 2021, Pornsak remains as the only male artiste to have the most wins without achieving the All-Time Favourite Artiste award, with nine.
-Pornsak is also the first and only male artiste who had nine wins to fail to win in the year he was nominated for his tenth and final award.
-In addition, Chen Shucheng have been nominated on 22 occasions, more than any other male artiste.
-Chen Shucheng also holds the record for the most nominations without a win, with 18 (he eventually won his first award in 2019).
-Richard Low is currently the male artiste who has the most nominations without a win, with 15.
+In 2004, the Star Awards for All-Time Favourite Artiste was introduced during the 11th ceremony where artistes who had received the Star Awards for Top 10 Most Popular Male / Female Artistes for 10 times will be automatically be awarded and will also not be nominated in this category anymore.

+In 2023, the Most Popular Rising Stars award was introduced for artistes who have been in the entertainment industry for five years or less, regardless of gender.
+Awarded artistes will be deemed as awarded Star Awards for Top 10 Most Popular Male Artistes for the purpose of counting towards Star Awards for All-Time Favourite Artiste.